java.lang.Object

 • TextureBitmap

-Creates a texture bitmap backed by an existing byte array.
+Creates a texture bitmap backed by an existing int array.

 This constructor is typically used when the bitmap data is obtained from a BufferedImage's raster, allowing direct access to the image's pixel data without copying.